-- learning domain cognitive, affective or psychomotor - · learner profile objectives should be appropriate for the learner's level of ability - task characteristics instructional objectives should be appropriate for the tasks associated with the subject matter that is to be learned, and - grouping instructional objectives should be appropriate for the grouping arrangement and learning situation.
+- learning domain cognitive, affective or psychomotor - learner profile objectives should be appropriate for the learner's level of ability

+- task characteristics instructional objectives should be appropriate for the tasks associated with the subject matter that is to be learned, and - grouping instructional objectives should be appropriate for the grouping arrangement and learning situation.

-Farivarsadri (2001) has researched the pedagogy of architectural education and asserts that 'education's purpose goes much beyond the mere transformation of knowledge; it aims at implementing changes in the patterns of behaviour of a social group in the desired direction' (p.
+Farivarsadri (2001) has researched the pedagogy of architectural education (which can be seen to have parallels with project management) and asserts that 'education's purpose goes much beyond the mere transformation of knowledge; it aims at implementing changes in the patterns of behaviour of a social group in the desired direction' (p.
 2).
 He also indicates that apart from preparing students for a profession, a university architectural education 'is different from training that is only giving knowledge and skills necessary to serve a profession' and that:

-'a holistic university education aims at addressing the whole person, developing the personalities of students in different dimensions, making them know how to acquire knowledge, to communicate, to be aware of his own values, and those of the other's as well.
-So does a holistic architectural education.
-This education in one end should prepare student (sic) for the profession with necessary abilities and skills and on the other end should educate them as people aware of social realities, being able to see the problems, to find solutions, have critical thinking, have their own values, etc' (p .
+'a holistic university education aims at addressing the whole person, developing the personalities of students in different dimensions, making them know how to acquire knowledge, to communicate, to be aware of his own values, and those of the other's as well. (p.
 2).

-This is consistent with the views of tertiary educators from interviews carried out by the author, but appears to be in conflict with the limited range of competencies considered for professional development and accreditation by professional bodies.
+This is in conflict with the limited range of competencies considered for professional development and certification by professional bodies.